apollo-lang/apollo/doc/reference.md

 Here foo is an integer whose value is determined by a case statement.
 The first two case statements evaluate to `False` and their return value is ignored.
-The third statement is the first one to evaluate to `True` and foo is therefore assigned the value `3`.
+The third statement is the first one to evaluate to `True` and foo is therefore bound to the value `3`.

 Program Structure and Scope
 ---------------------------